Distortion Bounds for Source Broadcast Problems: Proof of Theorem

 Hence if $\sum_{j\in\mathcal{J}^{c}}r_{j}<\sum_{j\in\mathcal{J}^{c}}H\left(V_{j}|V_{\mathcal{A}_{j}}\right)-H\left(V_{\mathcal{J}^{c}}|Y_{k}V_{\mathcal{J}}\right)-\left(|\mathcal{J}^{c}|+1\right)\delta\left(\epsilon'\right)$ for all $\mathcal{J}\in\mathbb{J}$, then the third term of \eqref{eq:proberror} tends to zero as $n\to\infty$.
 Letting $\epsilon'$ small enough, this completes the proof of the inner bound.

-Besides, it is worth noting that although Multivariate Packing Lemma (Lemma \ref{lem:Packing}) has not been employed directly in the proof, the derivation after \eqref{eq:-17} is essentially the same as that of Multivariate Packing Lemma.
+It is worth noting that although the multivariate packing lemma (Lemma \ref{lem:Packing}) has not been employed directly in the proof, the derivation after \eqref{eq:-17} is essentially the same as that of the multivariate packing lemma.

-\subsection{Outer Bound $\mathcal{R}_{1}^{(o)}$}
+\subsection{Outer Bound $\mathcal{D}_{1}^{(o)}$}